Approximate Roots, Toric Resolutions and Deformations of a Plane Branch: Irreducibility and equisingularity criterions

-\begin{enumerate} \item Compute $\mathcal{J}_{F_{\l}} (t, x)$. \item Compute the Newton polygon $\mathcal{N}_\l$ of $\mathcal{J}_{F_{\l}} (t, x)$. \item Check that $ \mathcal{N}_\l = \mathcal{N}_0$. \item Test if $\mathcal{N}_0$ is a jacobian Newton polygon of a plane branch by using Theorem 2 or Theorem 3 in \cite{GB-G}. \end{enumerate} If all the steps of the algorithm give a positive answer then $F_\l=0$ is equisingular at $\l =0$ to a plane branch. \end{Alg} {\bf Acknowledgement.} The author is grateful to J.-J. Risler for his remarks and suggestions on previous versions on this paper and to B. Teissier and P. Popescu-Pampu for useful discussions on this topic.
+\item[(b)] Test if $\mathcal{N}_0$ is a jacobian Newton polygon of a plane branch by using Theorem 2 or 3 in \cite{GB-G}. \end{enumerate} If all the steps of the algorithm give a positive answer then $F_{t}=0$ is equisingular at ${t}=0$ to a plane branch. \end{Alg}